 Health Trends Among Millennials

 Almost half of the millennials who participated in CVS’s study said they still maintain regular in-person appointments with their doctor.
 Still, this is the lowest of any age group.
 Further data showed that 45% receive routine care for minor illness or injury from a primary care doctor.
 32% get the same care from walk-in clinics, with 14% receiving care at their local pharmacy.
 The last two numbers were the highest among all the age groups.
 Alan Lotvin, M.D., Executive VP of CVS Health, says the health care industry is “working to reinvent health care to better connect with all consumers, including millennials, and improve their overall well-being.”
 CVS and their affiliates are now on a mission to find ways to appeal to all generations and ensure that everyone can lead a healthy lifestyle.
-They are urging younger people to use the technologies they have to maintain their physical health, but keep in mind that mental health is equally important.
+They are urging younger people to use the technologies they have to maintain their physical health, but keep in mind that mental health and having a robust social network is equally important.

 Agent Assistance